modifyhq/user-docs-content-example/reference.md

 You can use the editor or the graphical schema editor to define your register's schema.

-### Front matter
+### Frontmatter

-Front matter is user-defined metadata formatted as valid yaml located at the top of markdown, MDX and yaml files.
+Frontmatter is user-defined metadata formatted as valid yaml located at the top of markdown, MDX and yaml files.

-Currently front matter supports the following fields:
+Currently frontmatter supports the following fields:

 ```yaml
 ---